neroden/timetable_kit/timetable_kit/tt-spec-documentation.rst

 include the special second row with the "reverse" keyword.
 (See below.)
 Layout will be confused if this is not specified correctly.

+The special code "days" or "days-of-week" will generate a row with codes like "Daily", "MoWeFr", "SaSu", etc.
+Since this can only put one day per train, you have to specify the *station code* to generate the day for in each column. *not yet

 Multiple trains can be listed in a single cell, separated by slashes, such as 314/304. *not yet This will allow them to share a single column.
 Be careful about using this as it is fragile: it is intended for "designed" connecting services such as Lincoln Service / Missouri River Runner at St Louis.